wilfison/vs-code-procfile-script/README.md

 1. Install the extension
 2. Open a project containing a `Procfile` or `Procfile.dev` file
 3. Locate the "Procfile Scripts" section in the Explorer panel of VS Code
-4. Click on the script to run it
+4. Click the 'play' button on the right of a script to run it, or on the Procfile itself to run all scripts.
-5. Click again to stop the script
+5. Click the 'stop' button on the right to stop the running script or Procfile.

 ## Supported formats

-The extension supports standard Procfile format:
+The extension supports standard `Procfile` format:

 ```
 process_name: command to run